-We burned the oak savannah unit at Saint John's on May 14.
-We hope to burn the Eichhof unit belonging to our good neighbors, Harvey & Carol Pfannenstein, next Wednesday, May 21.
-We'll meet at noon at the Saint John's Fire Hall to get gear.
-We plan to start with the 12 acre parcel and may also do the 8 acre parcel if time and conditions allow.
+We have between 2-5 prairie units to burn this fall.
 Please sign up if you are available using the volunteer form.
-Note a couple of changes to the volunteer form with the addition of a waiver form to be submitted by those of you not participating for work or a class assignment(apparently we have lawyers...).
+Note a couple of changes to the volunteer form with the addition of a waiver form to be submitted by those of you not participating for work or a class assignment.
 Thanks!
 All burns are weather dependent; we take into account wind direction and speed, any drought conditions, among other factors before moving ahead with a burn.
-Sign up for volunteer shifts using the online form.
+Sign up for volunteer shifts using the volunteer form.
 Check your email and this website for any updates and to confirm that a scheduled burn is proceeding.
-Check out a slide show of one of last fall's burns!
+Check out a slide show of one of our previous burns!

 Prescribed fires at Saint John's Abbey Arboretum are an important land management activity.
 Prairie plants are pyrofites.
 That is, they thrive in the presence of fire.
 Not only do fires release nutrients to the soil and open up the ground layer for new plants, but they also work to fend off invading woody and non-native species.

 Cost is free and the burn is open to any interested volunteers ages 18 and older.
 Check out some of the pictures from past burns.

 The work is physical and involves using a shovel or a backpack water tank or a torch.
 We can also use volunteers for jobs like photography and check-in.
 No matter what you do, you and your clothes will get smoky and dirty!